 4 - The Shoulder – The Shoulder is the broad area between the High Trail Cliffs and the Mines 2 starting zone.
 There are steeper trees on the skier’s left as well as higher avalanche potential.

 Berthoud Pass Summit (11,300’)

+Access Mines Peak from the Berthoud Pass parking at the top of the pass.
 The summit of Berthoud Pass is the epicenter of backcountry skiing on this part of the Front Range.
 There is a large parking lot and a small building with restrooms and a warm room that you can use to gear up on cold day.
-The summit is on Highway 40 18 miles from Empire (near exit 232 on Interstate 70) and 11.3 miles on Highway 40 from Winter Park.
+The summit is on Highway 40 and 18 miles from Empire (near exit 232 on Interstate 70) and 11.3 miles on Highway 40 from Winter Park.
 [39.798, -105.7771]

 + MAPS & PICTURES